HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Conclusion

-We still have a long way to go to provide great user experiences, but we can take steps to improve them.
+We still have a long way to go to provide great user experience, but we can take steps to improve it.

 First, you cannot improve performance unless you can measure it.
 A good first step here is to measure your site using real user devices and to set up real-user monitoring (RUM).
 You can get a flavor of how your site performs with Chrome users with the <a hreflang="en" href="https://rviscomi.github.io/crux-dash-launcher/">CrUX dashboard launcher</a> (if your site is in the dataset).
 You should set up a RUM solution that measures across multiple browsers.
 You can build this yourself or use one of many analytics vendors' solutions.

 Second, as new features in HTML, CSS, and JavaScript are released, make sure you understand them before implementing them.
 Use A/B testing to verify that adopting a new strategy results in improved performance.
 For example, don't lazy-load images above the fold.
 If you have a RUM tool implemented, you can better detect when your changes accidentally cause regressions.

-Additionally, continue to optimize for both FID (field/real-user data) and TBT (lab data).
+Third, continue to optimize for both FID (field/real-user data) and TBT (lab data).
 Take a look at the <a hreflang="en" href="https://web.dev/responsiveness/">proposal</a> for a new responsiveness metric and participate by providing feedback.
 A new <a hreflang="en" href="https://web.dev/smoothness/">animation smoothness metric</a> is also being proposed.
 In our quest for a faster web, change is inevitable and for the better.
 As we continue to optimize, you're participation is key.

 Finally, we saw that WordPress can impact the performance of the top 10M websites, and maybe more.
 This is a lesson that every CMS and framework should heed.
 The more we can set up smart defaults for performance at the framework level, the better we can make the web while also make developers' jobs easier.